Extrapolations (TV series)

-Extrapolations is an American anthology television miniseries created by Scott Z. Burns for Apple TV+.
+Extrapolations is an American climate fiction anthology television miniseries created by Scott Z. Burns for Apple TV+.
 The series premiered on March 17, 2023.

 Premise

 An anthology series that depicts the effects of climate change on the planet through various different points of view through interconnected stories.

+The series takes place from 2037 to 2070, a period of 33 years.